marco-mariotti/qjob/docs/tutorial.rst

 	   run_analysis -i file_L -n 50 -o output_L > logs/log_file_L
 	   run_analysis -i file_M -n 50 -o output_M > logs/log_file_M

-**The aim of qjob is to simplify splitting the workload into jobs, define job specifications, and submit them for computation**.
+**The aim of qjob is to simplify the everyday tasks of splitting the workload into jobs, define job specifications, and submit them for computation**.

 There are many possible ways to split the workload into jobs.
 The example file above